jathevan/Angular-OTP/README.md

 # Angular-OTP
-For a concise description of your Angular OTP logAngular OTP Login: A secure, Angular-based login flow using OTP verification.
+A secure, Angular-based login flow using OTP verification.
 Includes "send-otp" and "verify-otp" components with Angular Material UI.
 Ideal for learning OTP authentication.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.3.3.